-- Elbow or forearm resting for long periods of time on hard or sharp edges of work station or on armrest of chair
+- Elbow or forearm resting for long periods of time on hard or sharp edges of workstation or on armrest of chair

-- pad or round surfaces, corners, armrests
+- Pad or round surfaces, corners, armrests

 - Prolonged keying or mousing with wrists extended or flexed